North Residential District Projects

 To allow this groundbreaking second-year experience to achieve its full potential, it has become clear that facilities improvements must be integrated with program innovations.
 The plan will create a unique living environment that is designed to incorporate the elements of student success, programmatic needs, architectural innovation, student and faculty interaction, and One University Framework Principles.

-Infrastructure and enabling projects area anticipated to begin summer 2013.
+Infrastructure and enabling projects began in the summer of 2013.
 The project will be complete for use Fall Semester 2016.